CabbageAlliance/CabbageScout/README.md

 ---

-## WARNING - CabbageScout is not ready for use yet
+## WARNING - CabbageScout v1 is deprecated.

-CabbageScout is still under development, and isn't ready for teams to use it yet.
-If you want to keep track of development join our [Discord server](https://discord.gg/dcrVQmQ) or watch the repository for changes.
+Support will not be provided.
+Use at your own risk.

 ---